Nothing will stand in your way

 1. Intro 2.
 We Are At War 3.
 Disorder Of The Order 4.
 Break The Evil 5.
 Deeper 6.
 Hell On Earth 7.
 I Bleed 8.
 Blood Bond 9.
 1000 Lies 10.
 Princess Of Hell 11.
 Verfolgungswahn 12.
 Heaven Vs. Hell

 It could be argued that after their reformation Holy Moses have repeated almost every stage of development as in their original heydays.
-While Master Of Disaster successfully derived elements from the band's earliest albums, Disorder Of The Order carries a close resemblance to their mid-period recording World Chaos, and that's not a positive thing at all.
-The production is somewhat thinner than previously and the general sound is more raw, but most important of all, the riffs are much more duller and dumber here.
-It almost appears as if the band put most of their regained energy into their comeback release, as this album has little of that charm left.
+While Master Of Disaster successfully derived elements from the band's most prominent early albums, Disorder Of The Order bears a close resemblance to World Chaos, and that's not a positive thing.
+The production is somewhat thinner than previously and the general sound is more raw, but most importantly the riffs are much duller here.
+It almost appears that the band put most of their regained energy into their comeback release, as this album has little of that charm left.
 The cover art is nice in a cartoonish way and the gothic intro is very atmospheric, but most of everything else is something that one could easily live without.
 Disorder Of The Order is not a total disaster, but at this stage you should be able to expect a lot more.

 HOLY MOSES - Strength Power Will Passion